LongProc: Benchmarking Long-Context Language Models on Long Procedural Generation: Benchmark

 We now introduce each of the tasks in \longpro{} with a focus on essential task characteristics.
 We discuss more detailed construction process in Appendix~\ref{app:dataset_construction} and include \textbf{concrete examples for all tasks in Appendix}~\ref{app:add_data_exs}.

 \paragraph{HTML to TSV.} This task (see top left of Figure~\ref{fig:example_tasks} as well as Example~\ref{exs:htmltotsv}) requires LCLMs to extract query-specified information from HTML documents and organize the information into a table format (TSV).
 For instance, given an IMDB search result page in HTML format (with HTML tags) and a query specifying ``extract the following properties from the items listed on the webpage: (1) Title; (2) Year; (3) Genre; (4) Rating'', LCLMs are required to extract the data and format them into a table.
-We reuse the websites from Arborist~\citep{arborist}.\looseness=-1
+We source the websites from Arborist~\citep{arborist} and manually annotate the questions and the ground truth TSV for the websites.

 For this task, each entry $y_i$ corresponds to the step of processing the $i$-th item from the HTML document and format it into a TSV row.
 The primary challenge of this task is to robustly extract all relevant information from HTML and format them correctly.